 Neues Schloss Schleissheim

 Inspired by Versailles, and serving as a summer residence to the Wittelsbacher royals, the Neues Schloss Schleissheim castle is well worth a visit!
+It’s a little outside the center of Munich, well off the beaten path.
 The castle features Baroque architecture at its finest and is surrounded by spectacular gardens.
 I’m surprised this place isn’t more famous – it took 3 years of living here before I even heard about it!

 View of the Glockenspiel from Galeria Kaufhof

-While Marienplatz and the Glockenspiel is arguably the #1 tourist attraction of Munich, there is a viewpoint over the famous square that is a true hidden gem.
+While the Marienplatz Glockenspiel is arguably the #1 tourist attraction of Munich, there is a viewpoint over the famous square that is a true hidden gem.
 The café in Galeria Kaufhof overlooks the square and gives you a perfect view of the famous Glockenspiel.

 Grab a front-row seat to Munich’s most famous attraction without dealing with the crowds.
 Side note – if you happen to be in Munich during a heatwave, the Galeria Kaufhof is one of the few places in the city that has coveted air conditioning!